Curriculum: Types of curricula

-Under some definitions, curriculum is prescriptive, and is based on a more general syllabus which merely specifies what topics must be understood and to what level to achieve a particular grade or standard.
+Under some definitions, the curriculum is prescriptive and is based on a more general syllabus, which merely specifies the topics that must be understood and the level of understanding required to achieve a particular grade or standard.

 A curriculum may also refer to a defined and prescribed course of studies, which students must fulfill in order to pass a certain level of education.
 For example, an elementary school might discuss how its curricula is designed to improve national testing scores or help students learn fundamental skills.
 An individual teacher might also refer to his or her curriculum, meaning all the subjects that will be taught during a school year.
 The courses are arranged in a sequence to make learning a subject easier.
 In schools, a curriculum spans several grades.

 On the other hand, a high school might refer to their curricula as the courses required in order to receive one's diploma.
 They might also refer to it in exactly the same way as an elementary school and use it to mean both individual courses needed to pass as well as the overall offering of courses, which help prepare a student for life after high school.

 A curriculum can be seen from different perspectives.
 What societies envisage as important teaching and learning constitutes the "intended" curriculum.
 Since it is usually presented in official documents, it may be also called the "written" or "official" curriculum.
 However, at a classroom level this intended curriculum may be altered through a range of complex classroom interactions, and what is actually delivered can be considered the "implemented" curriculum.
 What learners really learn (i.e. what can be assessed and can be demonstrated as learning outcomes or competencies) constitutes the "achieved" or "learned" curriculum.
 In addition, curriculum theory points to a "hidden" curriculum (i.e. the unintended development of personal values and beliefs of learners, teachers, and communities; the unexpected impact of a curriculum; or the unforeseen aspects of a learning process).
 Those who develop the intended curriculum should have all these different dimensions of the curriculum in view.
 While the "written" curriculum does not exhaust the meaning of curriculum, it is important because it represents the vision of the society.
 The "written" curriculum is usually expressed in comprehensive and user-friendly documents, such as curriculum frameworks or subject curricula/syllabi, and in relevant and helpful learning materials, such as textbooks, teacher guides, and assessment guides.

 In some cases, people see the curriculum entirely in terms of the subjects that are taught, and as set out within the set of textbooks, and forget the wider goals of competencies and personal development.
 This is why a curriculum framework is important.
 It sets the subjects within this wider context, and shows how learning experiences within the subjects need to contribute to the attainment of the wider goals.